Lorri Houston: Animal Acres

-Animal Acres was founded in May 2005 as an extension of Houston’s work with the Farm Sanctuary.
+Animal Acres was founded in May 2005 as an extension of Houston's work with the Farm Sanctuary.
 It provides a home for farm animals that have been abused, neglected, and/or mistreated and gives them the proper care they need.
 Located in Los Angeles County, California, Animal Acres also provides tours to educate the public about factory farming, vegetarianism/veganism, and animal rights.
 The shelter currently houses over 150 rescued farm animals.
 Houston left Animal acres in April 2011.

 Veganism

-At fifteen years old, Lorri Houston asked herself, "If I love animals, why am I eating them?"
+At fifteen years old, Lorri Houston asked herself, "Hmmm ...
+If I love animals, why am I eating them?"
 It was in that moment that her vegan lifestyle and pursuits in animal welfare began.
-She has been heavily involved with vegan promotional organizations such as PETA and The Humane Society of the United States, and with events such as Taking Action For Animals, Mad City Vegan Fest, and Vegan Earth Day.
+Ever since,she has been heavily involved with vegan promotional organizations such as PETA and the Humane Society, and with events such as Taking Action For Animals, Mad City Vegan Fest, and Vegan Earth Day.